awsk1994/React_Native_Test/README.md

 ## 24. Flexbox & Layouts (Intro)
+ - Every View in React Native uses Flexbox by default (direction set to vertical).
  - Flexbox allow us to lay out components either vertically or horizontally.
 We can control this using flexDirection.

 ```javascript